Index for a Model of 3d-3d Correspondence for Plumbed 3-Manifolds: Supersymmetric index of a 3d theory on for plumbed 3-manifolds

 Its $z_0$ part is $z_0^{-2(m_1+m_2)}$ and the contour integral for $z_0$ gives $m_2=-m_1$ and $\sum_{m_0 \in \mathbb{Z}} (z_1 z_2)^{-2m_0}$ $\times z_1^{-2a_1m_1} z_2^{2a_2m_1}$, so the whole integrand takes a form of $\sum_{m_0 \in \mathbb{Z}} (z_1 z_2)^{-2m_0} \cdots$.
 Since the index can be calculated by picking the coefficients of the zeroth power of $z_v$ after the $q$-expansion of the integrand in \eqref{plmb-ind-t}, upon the integral for $z_1$ and $z_2$, there are nonzero contributions from the other terms in the integral when the exponents of $z_1$ and $z_2$ are the same even number.
 Therefore, the integral can also be expressed as an integral with a single integral variable $z = z_1=z_2^{-1}$.
 This gives $z_1^{-2a_1m_1} z_2^{2a_2m_1} = z^{-2(a_1+a_2)m_1}$.
 We may then put the $q$-expansion back to the original expression of the integrand that we started from.
 Other contributions to the vertex $v_2$ are expressed in terms of $z_2 = z^{-1}$ and $m_2=-m_1$, and since they are invariant under $z_2 \leftrightarrow z_2^{-1}=z$ and $m_2 \leftrightarrow -m_2=m_1$, the integrand stays the same now expressed in terms of $(z,m_1)$ rather than $(z_2,m_2)$.
 Also, since $(2-\text{deg}(v_1))+(2-\text{deg}(v_2))=(2-\text{deg}(v_\text{new}))$ where $v_{\text{new}}$ is the vertex for $(a_1+a_2)$, the index with $t=1$ is invariant under the move 3.

 When $t$ is general, the discussion above goes parallel if an arrow goes in to $v_0$ and another arrow goes out from $v_0$.
-For such arrows, we have a right integrand for a vertex $v_{\text{new}}$ which is attached to other edges that have been attached to $v_1$ and $v_2$ except the edges connecting with $v_0$.
-So the refined index is also invariant under move 3 when the arrows are properly chosen as discussed above. \\
+For such arrows, we have a right integrand for a vertex $v_{\text{new}}$ and the refined index is also invariant under move 3. \\

 From the calculations above, we see that the index calculated at least from \eqref{plmb-ind} is invariant under the 3d Kirby moves.
 We also saw that with some constraints the refined index is invariant under the moves.
-Therefore, though we discussed an effective description of $T[M_3]$, the superconformal index calculated from it is expected to be a right index at least in the limit $t=1$.
+Therefore, though we discussed an effective description of $T[M_3]$, the supersymmetric index on $S^2 \times_q S^1$ calculated from it is expected to be a right index at least in the limit $t=1$. \\

+To summarize, a model of $T[M_3]$ discussed in this paper is an effective description of a complete $T[M_3]$ that is unknown in a sense that a (Lagrangian) description of $\mathcal{N}=(0,2)$ boundary degrees of freedom with a manifest $SU(2)$ symmetry was not found and it has a limitation to fully address the refined case $t \neq 1$.
+However, when $t=1$ the effective description of $T[M_3]$ is expected to be valid for producing a correct supersymmetric index on $S^2 \times_q S^1$ of $T[M_3]$.
+It will be interesting to find a complete description of $T[M_3]$ with boundary conditions specified.